Forth Ports Group Tax Strategy

 Otter Ports I Group Tax Strategy

 The publication of this strategy statement is regarded as satisfying the statutory obligation under Para 16(2), Schedule 19, Finance Act 2016 for all companies in the UK sub-group.
-The Group comprises all companies which are owned by Otter Ports I Ltd. In accordance with Para 16 (3) Schedule 19, Finance Act 2016 the Board has considered the 2017 Tax strategy and there are no changes to be made.
+The Group comprises all companies which are owned by Otter Ports I Ltd. In accordance with Para 16 (3) Schedule 19, Finance Act 2016 the Board has considered the 2018 Tax strategy and there are no major changes to be made for 2019, other than the clarification of the roles of the Senior Accounting Officers of the Group.

 Our approach to Risk Management and Governance Arrangements